Kuhi no ka lima, hele no ka maka – Where the hands move, there let the eyes follow

 - Nā wāhine (women and girls) – Pa’u (Hawaiian skirt).
 New haumana wāhine will be loaned a practice pa’u until they can make their own.

-- Hālau t-shirt – both nā wāhine and nā kāne (men and boys) should wear their halau t-shirts to Kumu workshops and regular practice unless otherwise advised.
+- Hālau t-shirt – both nā wāhine and nā kāne (men and boys) should wear their halau t-shirts to regular practice unless otherwise advised.
 New nā haumana can wear a comfortable shirt of their choice until they purchase a hālau t-shirt.

 - Nā wāhine with long hair – hair should be worn in a ponytail or bun with flower adornment placed on the left.